-John Smith files an AA-1 and AA-1D for a disability annuity in April 2017.
-Upon receipt of the disability case for adjudication in May 2017, the DBD examiner should obtain a DEQY through 2016 (the probability is that earnings through 2015 not 2016 will be shown on DEQY); and review TWN from January 2016 through May 2017 (this allows for the potential review for recent earnings [2016 and early 2017]).
+John Smith files an AA-1 and AA-1D for a disability annuity in April 2018.
+Upon receipt of the disability case for adjudication in May 2018, the DBD examiner should obtain a DEQY through 2017 (the probability is that earnings through 2016 not 2017 will be shown on DEQY).
+Prior to submitting the disability case for authorization, the DBD examiner must review TWN for t recent earnings.
 The information obtained from TWN should be evaluated to determine if there are any inconsistencies that need to be resolved (example: recent earnings from an employer not listed on the AA-1 or AA-1D).
 Specifically, if non-medical factors submitted by the applicant are inconsistent with DEQY, EDM, TWN, additional development should be considered.
 For more information on how to resolve inconsistencies see DCM 3.4.206.

-NOTE: If the disability examiner accesses TWN and there are no employers shown on the TWN screen, the examiner should image the screen using the G-180WC, Website Screen Capture, to document that they reviewed TWN.
+NOTE: If the disability examiner accesses TWN and there are no active employers shown on the TWN screen, the examiner should image the screen using the G-180WC, Website Screen Capture, to document that they reviewed TWN.
 There is no cost for viewing this screen.